Glencore opens talks with Chad over debt restructuring - Up News Info

 Glencore said in the letter that concessions the group of lenders granted to Chad in the previous restructurings will have to be taken into account regarding the current restructuring request.

 A source with direct knowledge of the matter said the last restructuring made the debt serviceable with oil prices at around $45 per barrel.
 Brent oil futures were trading at around $85 a barrel last week.
-(Reporting by Julia Payne Additional reporting by Karin Strohecker Writing by Bate Felix Editing by David Holmes)
+(Reporting by Julia Payne Additional reporting by Karin Strohecker, and Mahamat Ramadane in N’Djamena Writing by Bate Felix Editing by David Holmes and Christina Fincher)